bsermons/flycheck-purescript/README.md

 ## Customizable Variables
 ### flycheck-purescript-reporting-mode
     Determines the general class of errors to show.
-Can be `all`, `errors-only`, or `warn-after-errrors`.
+Can be `all` (default), `errors-only`, or `warn-after-errrors`.
     The last will show warnings only when no errors have been detected.

 ### flycheck-purescript-ignored-error-codes
-    This takes a list of specific error codes to ignore by flycheck.
+    List of specific error codes to ignore by flycheck.

+### flycheck-purescript-compiler-options
+    List of compiler options to send to psc.
+Default is to turn off all opmizations.

+### flycheck-purescript-glob-patterns
+    List of globs to send the compiler.